 Government minister quits over ‘depraved’ texts to women

-A Government minister has quit after reportedly sending “depraved” text messages to two female constituents.
+A Government minister has quit after reportedly sending “depraved” messages to two female constituents.

-“I am deeply ashamed at my behaviour which has caused untold distress to my wife and family, to whom I owe everything, and deep embarrassment to the Prime Minister and the Government I am so proud to serve,” he said.
+He said: “I am deeply ashamed at my behaviour which has caused untold distress to my wife and family, to whom I owe everything, and deep embarrassment to the Prime Minister and the Government I am so proud to serve.

 “Following discussions today with the Chief Whip, I have referred myself to the Conservative Party’s code of conduct procedures.
 I entirely accept that pending this investigation it is right the whip is withdrawn.

-“I do not seek to excuse my behaviour and will be seeking professional help to ensure it never happens again.
-In time I hope to earn the forgiveness of all those who put their trust in me and that I have let down so terribly.
+“I do not seek to excuse my behaviour and will be seeking professional help to ensure it never happens again.”